AP-IT-GH/projectopdracht-supercrafter100/README.md

 InfluxDB: Used for metrics on traefik

 Portainer: Visualisation of running containers and managing them

+Uptime Kuma: Uptime monitoring of the hosted services

 # How to deploy all services